ktpm489/pdf-lib-patch/README.md

 // Just saying...
 page.drawText(`* Pluto should be a planet too!`, { x: 15, y: 15, size: 15 })
+// Add password to file or you can ignore it pdfDoc.encrypt({
+        userPassword: 'test',
+        ownerPassword: 'test',
+        permissions: { modifying: true },
+})
 // Serialize the PDFDocument to bytes (a Uint8Array) const pdfBytes = await pdfDoc.save()